ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 ### Speed Sensor

 Speed sensors measure the speed of the block in a given direction indicated by the arrow on the block.
+They have a display which shows the currently measured speed as a bar indicator, which is full when the speed is higher than or equal to the trigger speed and empty when the speed is negative or $0$.

 Its settings are shown in figure \ref{fig:SensorSpeed} and are as follows: